csiro-fair/marimba/docs/pipeline.md

 For more targeted processing, Marimba allows you to specify particular Pipelines or Collections.
 This feature is particularly useful when you need to process only a subset of data or test changes in a specific pipeline without affecting the entire dataset.
-Using the `--collection-name` and `--pipeline-name` CLI options, you can direct Marimba to process only the specified subsets of Pipelines or Collections.
+Using the `--collection-name` and `--pipeline-name` CLI options, you can configure Marimba to process only the specified subsets of Pipelines and/or Collections.
 For instance, if you wanted to process data only from a specific Collection using a particular Pipeline, you could use the command:

 ```bash
 marimba process --collection-name collection-one --pipeline-name my-pipeline